Leutnant Edmund.

 Now we move into the attack.

-This is an air photo made into a model to show the heights.
+This was an air photo made into a model to show the heights.
 This would have been in the pre D-Day camp.
-For Omaha they were called 'D' camps.
+In Dorset they were called 'D' camps.
 There were many around the Dorchester, Weymouth area.
 All units due to land on D-Day on Omaha Beach were locked up in these camps for security reasons.
 D-Day was to be 5th June 1944, just before the troops moved down into Weymouth and Portland and loaded on their LST (L)'s and LST's.
 Several sailed and had to be called back.
-Then they sailed, in convoys through mine swept channels until they reached their dropping off points.

 Plan of 'D' camps.